will-me-me/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 5-firstlines prints the the firts tens lines of a given file The 6-third_line displays the third line in a file
 The 7-file creates a file and add a new line
-The 8-cwd_state files that writes the results of a given command into a file
+The 8-cwd_state files that writes the results of a given command into a file The 9-duplicate_last_line file duplicates the last line